A solution to the tension of burning on neutron stars and nuclear physics: MESA simulation setup

 where $w$ is the purity factor and $w=1$ corresponds to pure solar composition and $w=0$ to pure ashes composition.

 Since our goal is to mimic an impediment in the burning, in contrast to possible cases where the ashes might also contribute some energy to the burning, in this work we only mix ashes composed of pure $\ele{Kr}{80}$, the end point of our nuclear network, and hence inert to most nuclear reactions except weak decays.
+Therefore, $\mafra{\textit{i}, \rm{ashes}} \equiv \mafra{\ele{Kr}{80}} (= 1)$ and the input compositions resulting from \equ{equ:comp} only use H, He, $\ele{C}{12}$, $\ele{N}{14}$, $\ele{O}{16}$, and $\ele{Kr}{80}$.
+We explore values of $w$ between 0.1 and 1, at intervals of 0.15.
+We do not sample $w = 0$ since this would result in no bursts at all.

-These and other (numerical) parameters are set in a so called \texttt{inlist} file.
+These and other (numerical) parameters are set in a so-called \texttt{inlist} file.
 Apart from the accretion rate and composition, we use the same \texttt{inlist} as described in \citep{art-arx-2024-navaca-etalb}.
-In particular, we use the network dubbed \appr{,} which includes nuclides up to $A=80$ and covers the most relevant reaction chains for H and He burning during X-ray bursts, such as the hot CNO cycle, rp-process, 3$\alpha$ and $\alpha$ captures \citep{art-arx-2024-navaca-etalb}.
-The end-point of this network is, as already said, $\ele{Kr}{80}$.
+In particular, we use the network dubbed \appr{,} which includes nuclides up to $A=80$ and covers the most relevant reaction chains for H and He burning during X-ray bursts, such as the hot CNO cycle (which reaches equilibrium composition; see, e.g., \citealt{1983PASJ...35..491H}, close to the surface, above the explosion depth), rp-process, 3$\alpha$ and $\alpha$ captures \citep{art-arx-2024-navaca-etalb}.
+The end point of this network is, as already said, $\ele{Kr}{80}$.

-For the opacity we use a customized routine from Bill Wolf's website\footnote{\url{https://billwolf.space/projects/leiden_2019/}}.
-For the radiative part, we use a combination of analytic fits from \citep{art-1999-schatz-bild-cumm}, electron scattering from \citep{art-1983-pac-b} and the corrective factor from \citep{art-2001-potek-yakov}.
-For the conductive part we employ the tables provided by \texttt{MESA}.
+For the opacity, we use a customized routine from Bill Wolf's website\footnote{\url{https://billwolf.space/projects/leiden_2019/}}.
+For the radiative part, we use a combination of analytic fits from \citep{art-1999-schatz-bild-cumm}, electron scattering from \citep{art-1983-pac-b}, and the corrective factor from \citep{art-2001-potek-yakov}.
+For the conductive part, we employ the tables provided by \texttt{MESA}.
 General relativity corrections are implemented by multiplying the gravitational constant $G$ by the corrective factor $(1 - 2GM/c^{2}r)^{-1}(1 + 4\pi r^{3}P/mc^{2})(1 + P/\rho c^{2})$.